josephfosco/splice/doc/loops.clj.md

   :pitch-type - :midi-note | :freq
   :pitches - An array of integers representing midi-notes if :pitch-type == :midi-note or
              frequencies (Hz.) if :pitch-type ==:freq.
-]
+   :pitch-var-first-rep - the first repitition that patch variation will possibly take place on :pitch-var-prob - percent that the pitch will be adjusted defaults to 100 :pitch-var-max-inc - The maximum number of cents the pitch can be adjusted up :pitch-var-max-dec - The maximum number of cents the pitch can be adjusted down ]

 :dur